-The team at Cunningham Bounds, LLC put together this blog to help readers better understand how memory loss can affect a person after a car accident—not only physically and mentally, but financially too.
+The team at Cunningham Bounds put together this blog to help readers better understand how memory loss can affect a person after a car accident—not only physically and mentally, but financially too.
 Keep reading for more information.

 What Causes Memory Loss?